kizzx2/impl_me/README.markdown

 [Lazy C++](http://www.lazycplusplus.com/) was written specifically to address this problem.
 It has been long established and probably copes with complicated syntaxes better than this script.
 However, the fact that I need to create a separate `lzz` file just doesn't make me feel good.
 There are also reports of it not compiling on Mac OS X.

 [Eclipse CDT](http://www.eclipse.org/cdt/) has a function called "Implement Methods" under the "Refactor" menu which basically does all this robustly.
-Actually, the best solution for this problem is to switch to Eclipse.
-This script is just a poor man's solution for those who don't want to use Eclipse for whatever reasons.
+For that purpose, Eclipse's refactor wins.
+There are some cases for us command line freaks who like to combine small tools with the holy grails of `find`/`grep`/`sed`/`awk` so here is a command line tool.

 ## Limitations/Known bugs